 - Staff Diversity Hiring Toolkit

-Inform the Assistant Director if you want to post the ad in other locations besides the official UW employment site.
+Inform the HR Manager if you want to post the ad in other locations besides the official UW employment site.

 4. Once you have identified top candidates, review the UW’s information on interviewing and reference checking.

 5. When you have the top candidate, do not make an official offer until it has been approved.
-Send the name, proposed start date and salary to the Assistant Director who will seek approvals through the CoEnv Dean’s office and UW Compensation office.
+Send the name, proposed start date and salary to the HR Manager who will seek approvals through the CoEnv Dean’s office and UW Compensation office.